libp2p/js-libp2p/doc/API.md

 ## peerStore.addressBook.getMultiaddrsForPeer

-Get the known `multiaddr` of a provided peer.
+Get the known `Multiaddr` of a provided peer.
 All returned multiaddrs will include the encapsulated `PeerId` of the peer.

 `peerStore.addressBook.getMultiaddrsForPeer(peerId)`